jaekwon/cosmos_roadmap/shape_of_cosmos/README.md

 without any prior information, whether a blockchain has any stake behind it or not.
 A lot of us have been on a gardening kick, so lets call this "branching".

-### Replicated Security

-When I say "shared security", I mean one of two very different things.
-Maybe I should stop saying "shared security" altogether.
-Besides interchain staking, like having a lifeline in a peer when one loses one's mind, there is also replicated validator sets, which is more like having a leader and followers, where the followers have no agency at all.
-These follow-chains follow the validator set changes as they happen on the single leader-chain.

-It's possible to do this without a bi-directional IBC connection, but merely a one-way channel of state reads.
-No "packets" need to get involved at all, but there is the notion of a peer chain with validator set updates which are submitted on the follow-chains.
-We could require that follow-chains follow validator set updates frequently (but not necessarily all of them) say by halting if necessary until the changes are applied.

-NOTE: This use for a one-way IBC channel (and there are more use-cases too) is compelling.
-Here's an interface design question: What's the most elegant implementation of bi-directional IBC communication channels that are composed of two one-way channels?

-This form of replicated security requires that all validators on the leader-chain also validate all the follow-chains.
-It's also possible to shard (sharD, not sharE) the validator set, such that not all validators are required on follow-chains.
-So this would be "sharded replicated security".
-If you don't require the follow-chain validators to be selected from the set of validators on the leader-chain, then you have "sharded (non-replicated) security".

-In all cases, evidence of signing faults get recorded in the leader-chain, consequences happen, and all the follow-chains follow suit.

-You can also have interchain-staked replicated security.
-A new hub can be branched and interchain staked, and it can go on and offer replicated security, sharded replicated security, or sharded non-replicated security to any number of zones.

 ## Exchanging

 Assuming IBC and token peg transfers over IBC is implemented on chain A and